osisoft/EdgeCmd-Docs/V1.2/Configuration/configure-an-adapter-or-eds-with-commands.md

    edgecmd set Logging -cid OpcUa1 -LogLevel Warning -LogFileSizeLimitBytes 5000 -LogFileCountLimit 30
    ```

-### Change data selection items containing single quotes
+### Add or change data selection items containing single quotes

-Linux only: The following TextParser-based adapters require the value of data selection items that contain single quotes to be wrapped in single quotes and escaped with a backslash.
+Linux only: The following TextParser-based adapters might require the value of data selection items that contain single quotes to be wrapped in single quotes and escaped with a backslash.

 - PI Adapter for Structured Data Files
 - PI Adapter for MQTT